aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/dotcode-barcode-configuration/dotcode-encoding-mode-bytes/_index.md

 ---
-title: DotCode Encoding Mode (Bytes) with Aspose.BarCode for .NET
+title: How to Use Aspose: DotCode Encoding Mode (Bytes) with Aspose.BarCode for .NET
 linktitle: DotCode Encoding Mode (Bytes)
 second_title: Aspose.BarCode .NET API
-description: Learn DotCode Encoding with Aspose.BarCode for .NET Step-by-step guide to generate barcodes.
+description: Learn how to use Aspose for DotCode Encoding Mode (Bytes) with Aspose.BarCode for .NET – a step‑by‑step guide to generate barcodes.
 weight: 12
 url: /net/dotcode-barcode-configuration/dotcode-encoding-mode-bytes/
+date: 2026-01-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}